JavaScript is required

 Material overview and market summary

-Figure 1 provides data on the change in export of kerbside recovered plastic packaging since the beginning of 2015.
-Across the April–June 2022 period, there was a significant jump in exports leading up to the 1 July 2022 export ban on unprocessed single-polymer scrap plastics.
-From July 2022, there has been a dramatic fall in exports of unprocessed (kerbside sourced) rigid plastic packaging (sorted into single polymer grades).
+Figure 1 shows the change in exports of kerbside recovered plastic packaging since the beginning of 2015.
+From April to June 2022 there was a significant jump in exports, this led up to the 1 July 2022 export ban on unprocessed single-polymer scrap plastics.
+From July 2022 there has been a fall in exports of unprocessed (kerbside sourced) rigid plastic packaging (sorted into single polymer grades), which has continued through to March 2024.

-Figure 1: Destination of Victorian MRF outputs (tonnes per month) – kerbside plastic packaging
+Figure 1: Kerbside Plastic Packaging - Destination of Victorian MRF outputs (tonnes per month).

 Prices, demand, and supply

-Prices for clean HPDE bales have generally been somewhere in the range of $900–$1,100 per tonne since the beginning of 2022.
-These relatively good prices have been underpinned by the very strong local and international brand owner demand for packaging grade rHDPE.
-The requirement to reprocess the HDPE locally does not appear to be putting any notable downward pressure on the price of unprocessed HDPE packaging bales.
+Prices for clean HPDE bales have generally been in the range of $900–$1,100 per tonne since the beginning of 2022.
+This has been underpinned by the very strong local and international brand owner demand for packaging grade rHDPE.
+Prices in 2023–24 followed a similar trend to PET, with a dip towards the start of the financial year followed by growth.
+In September 2023, the HDPE bale price was about $855 per tonne, but it increased to over $1,000 per tonne by March 2024.
+The requirement to reprocess the HDPE locally does not appear to be putting any notable downwards pressure on the price of unprocessed HDPE packaging bales.

 Exported plastic packaging has specifications relating mostly to contamination levels.
-The sorting of PET, HDPE, and PP undertaken at MRFs allows the baled material to generally meet these specifications without major difficulty or manual sorting input.
-However, as outlined above, from July 2022 these single polymer sorted bales need to be reprocessed (chipped and washed at a minimum) to be exportable under the bans.
+The sorting of PET, HDPE and PP from kerbside collection, undertaken at MRFs allows the baled material to generally meet these specifications without major difficulty or manual sorting input.
+However, as outlined above, from July 2022 the single polymer sorted bales need to be reprocessed (chipped and washed at a minimum) to be exportable under the bans.

 Export and interstate market review

-Plastic packaging was overwhelmingly exported to China (see Figure 2), until the latest round of Chinese restrictions in 2018.
+Until restrictions in 2018, plastic packaging was exported to China.
 During the 2018–19 financial year Indonesia was the major destination.
-Since September 2019 Malaysia has usually been the largest destination for Victoria kerbside plastics by a significant margin.
+Since September 2019 Malaysia has been the largest destination for Victoria kerbside plastics.

-Post-consumer plastic imports into Malaysia from Victoria have been trending down since the beginning of 2019 to March 2023 but with large monthly variability.
-In March 2023 exports to Malaysia made up two-thirds of total exports, with total exports falling dramatically since July 2022.
+Post-consumer plastic imports into Malaysia from Victoria have been trending down since the beginning of 2019 until March 2024, but with large monthly variability.
+Across the 2023–24 financial year so far (July 2023 to March 2024) exports to Malaysia made up about 60% of total exports, with total exports falling dramatically since July 2022.

-Victoria is highly exposed to Malaysian import conditions, albeit at a much lower level than the historical levels of exposure to China and then Indonesia.
+Victoria continues to be highly exposed to Malaysian import conditions, albeit at a much lower level than the historical levels of exposure to China and then Indonesia.

 Figure 2: Victorian recovered kerbside plastic packaging, export country (tonnes per month)